Healthy Recipes Blog

 Chinese chicken salad served in a black bowl with chopsticks.

-A very flavorful Chinese chicken salad that you can make in advance and refrigerate.
-I like to make a big batch and enjoy it over the course of a few days.
+Check out this flavorful Chinese chicken salad that you can make in advance and refrigerate.
+I like to make a big batch and enjoy it over several days.

 Course: Salad